Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Using initials without existing brand equity

-Abbreviating technical terms: API, SDK, CLI work because the full terms are standard Sub-brands of established companies: AWS works because Amazon is established Developer tools: npm, yarn, git work in technical communities After earning recognition: BCG, IBM, HP became acronyms after building brands
+Abbreviating technical terms.
+API, SDK, CLI work because the full terms are standard.
+Sub-brands of established companies.
+AWS works because Amazon is established.
+Developer tools. npm, yarn, git work in technical communities.
+After earning recognition.
+BCG, IBM, HP became acronyms after building brands first.

 Start with meaningful words: